Andrew Mann

 Former team members:

--SJ Espinosa (now a Data & Analytics Consultant at CapTech Ventures)
+-SJ Espinosa (Data & Analytics Consultant at CapTech Ventures)

--Patrick Gorman (now a Technical Solutions Engineer at Epic Systems)
+-Patrick Gorman (Technical Solutions Engineer at Epic Systems)